Election Resources on the Internet:

 The Political Parties

 Since regaining its independence in 1991, after fifty-one years of annexation by the Soviet Union, Latvia has developed a highly fragmented and volatile party system, with at least one new major party emerging in the four elections to the Saeima held between 1995 and 2006.
-No single party has ever won an absolute parliamentary majority, or even as much as one-quarter of the popular vote in the last four parliamentary elections, and the Baltic nation has experienced considerable cabinet instability, with coalition governments lasting on average less than two years in office.
+No single party has ever won an absolute parliamentary majority, or even as much as one-third of the popular vote in the seven parliamentary elections held since 1991, and the Baltic nation has experienced considerable cabinet instability, with coalition governments lasting on average less than two years in office.

 In the 2002 Saeima election, Einars Repše's center-right New Era came out of nowhere to emerge as the largest party, followed by For Human Rights in a United Latvia, a coalition of left-wing parties strongly supported by voters from Latvia's sizable Russian-speaking minority.
 The right-of-center People's Party - which had won a plurality of votes and seats in the 1998 Saeima election - arrived in a strong third place, followed by two new center-right groups, the Union of Greens and Farmers and the First Party of Latvia.
 The election was also notable for the collapse of the right-of-center Latvia's Way: even though it had been previously one of the country's major parties (and a coalition partner in every government since 1993), it fell short of the five percent threshold and lost all its seats in the Saeima.